tinythings/logjet/demo/README.md

 - the transport is OTLP/HTTP protobuf
 - the gRPC emitter uses OTLP/gRPC logs export
 - the collector is intentionally tiny and is only for demos and quick local setups
-- this is useful when setting up a real collector like Vector would be overkill
+- this is useful when setting up a real OTel Collector would be overkill